jbush001/NyuziProcessor/README.md

 6. Optional: Emacs v23.2+, for AUTOWIRE/AUTOINST (Note that this doesn't require using Emacs as an editor.
 Using 'make autos' in the rtl/ directory will run this operation in batch mode if the tools are installed).
 7. Optional: Java (J2SE 6+) for visualizer app
 8. Optional: GTKWave (or similar) for analyzing waveform files (http://gtkwave.sourceforge.net/)

-Some package managers do have verilator, but the version is pretty old.
-Bug fixes in the most recent version are necessary for this to run correctly.
-MacOS should have libreadline-dev by default.

 ## Building and running